djhshih/blat/README.md

     setenv SOCKETLIB "-lsocket -lnsl -lresolv"

-The executables will be installed to `bin` within the project directory by default, the header files to `include`, and the libraries to `lib`.
+The executables will be installed to `bin` within the package directory by default, the header files to `include`, and the libraries to `lib`.
 You may change `${DESTDIR}` to change the prefix of the install path by:

     DESTDIR=/usr/local make